THE TAROT WHEEL ACCORDING THE MARSEILLE TAROT

 So the very difficult task was to translate the hand painted Italian Tarot, based on classical theories that few people knew, to understandable images for less educated people.
 While making little changes to the 22 images of the Trumps, links to classical writings had to be avoided, to give more understandable symbols related to daily life.
 The Roman Catholic Religion had to replace the classic philosophy.
 With these terms of reference, the Italian aristocratic Trionfi decks evolved to printed Tarocchi decks and later to the Tarot of Marseille.

 The order of the trumps on the Tarot of Marseille does not at all correspond with the order as we have seen on the original deck made in Ferrara.
 The key of the order that is used here is every third card.
 Because the trumps start with number 0, these numbers are 2, 5, 8, 11, 14, 17 and 20.
+Every one of these cards represents directly or indirectly on of the seven Virtues.

 The next cards are direct, 8 Justice, 11 Strength and 14 Temperance, all three cardinal Virtues.